 A graduate of Hartwick College, Mr. Deubler was honored with the Association of Fundraising Professionals (AFP) 2004 Robert Clinger Outstanding Fundraising Professional Award.
 In addition, in that same year he was honored by The Rochester Business Journal, Rochester, NY, for his contributions to the economic growth of the community.
 He has also served on several managing boards for biotech start-up companies, as well as multiple community-based organizations.

-Bruce H. Hamory, MD, is Executive Vice President, Managing Partner, Geisinger Consulting Services for Geisinger Health System.
-He leads Geisinger’s efforts to extend its innovations in healthcare delivery and payment to other groups and health systems.
-He is a nationally known speaker on care redesign for value and improved quality.
+Bruce H. Hamory, MD, FACP, is Executive Vice President, (System CMO Emeritus) and Managing Partner, xG Health Solutions powered by Geisinger.
+He leads Geisinger's (and xG's) efforts to extend its innovations in healthcare delivery and payment to other groups and health systems.
+He is a nationally known speaker on redesigning care delivery to improve value by constraining costs and improving quality.

 As Geisinger's System Chief Medical Officer from 1997 to 2008, he led the growth of a 535-physician multi-specialty group practice to 750 physicians in 40 locations serving 41 counties and the three Geisinger hospitals.
 He oversaw the installation of an advanced EHR, led the development of a physician compensation model incorporating pay for performance, and a reorganization from discipline-based departments to a service line operating structure.
 Other responsibilities included compensation, quality and performance improvement, credentialing, clinical operations, capital planning, as well as education and research for the health system.